How these Non-Profits Are Harnessing Volunteer Stories to Show Real Impact

 A chance to be part of something that felt bigger, braver, and more meaningful than a typical life milestone.

-Nabila shared that she had found her opportunity through Indigo Volunteers, eventually joining a grassroots organisation called Salam in Lebanon.
-There, she lived with 26 other volunteers from around the world, working, laughing, learning – discovering that true fulfilment often lives outside society’s usual checklists.
+Nabila shared that she found her opportunity through Indigo Volunteers and eventually joined a grassroots organisation called Salam in Lebanon.
+There, she shared a home with 26 other volunteers from across the world, working side by side, laughing late into the night, learning together, and slowly realising that real fulfilment often sits outside society’s usual checklists.

-Her story is proof of something powerful: when volunteers share their journeys, they spark movements.
+Her story quietly shows something powerful: when volunteers share their journeys, they can set movements in motion.

-Real stories move people.
-They make invisible struggles visible.
-They turn empathy into action.
-Across the world, non-profits are tapping into this truth – using volunteer voices to show impact in ways that statistics alone never could.
+Real stories move people: they make invisible struggles visible and turn empathy into action.
+Across the world, non-profits are tapping into this truth, using volunteer voices to show impact in ways that statistics alone never could.

 Here are five organisations leading the way: